MicrosoftDocs/power-platform/power-platform/guidance/coe/almacceleratorpowerplatform-newmaker.md

     > [!NOTE]
     > If you don't find a Solution Profile that suits your needs, you will need to talk to an administrator to get it created.

-1. Configure now the deployment setting using the **Select the Configure Deployment Settings** link under the name of the Solution.
+1. Configure the deployment setting using the **Select the Configure Deployment Settings** link under the name of the Solution.
 On the configuration deployment page, you'll see the following items

    - Deployment Environments

      ![Deployment Environments List](media/almacceleratorpowerplatform-components/aa4pp-deployment-settings-environment.png "Deployment Environments List")

      - These environments are the ones specified in the **Solution Profile**.
+They correspond with the environments in which your solution will be available after you publish.

    - Connection References

       ![Connection Reference Configuration](media/almacceleratorpowerplatform-components/aa4pp-deployment-settings-connection-references.png "Connection Reference Configuration")

       - This screen lists all of the connection references in your solution and allows users to create connections in their downstream environments to hook up the connection references in the target environment.
+      - If you have permissions to create connections in the target environment you'll see the + button.
          - To create a new connection **select the + button**.
          - After creating a new connection, **select the refresh button** in the top right to get the latest list of connections.
          - To select an existing connection in the target environment **select a connection from the dropdown list**.
          - To Navigate to the connection in the target environment **select the name or the status of the connection**.
+      - If you don't have permissions to create connections in the target environment the + button will be disabled and you will have to request a connection be created by another user.
+         - To request a connection **select the Request a Connection button**.
+         - Enter the name of the team member you need to create the connection and select the user.
+         - To open the preformatted email  **select send**.
+         - The preformatted email will include a link for the recipient to create the required connection.

    - Environment Variables